Beryl Goldwyn

 When John Cranko choreographed the two ballets for Rambert: The Lady with her Shadow in Variations on a Theme (1955) and The Girl in Black in La Reja (1959), he chose Goldwyn for the lead roles.
 Robert Joffrey cast her as Marie Taglioni in his ballet Pas de Déesses.

-She performed in the UK, Ireland, France (at Théâtre du Châtelet in Paris and at the Aix-les-Bains Festival), Germany, Italy (at La Fenice in Venice), and the United States (at the Jacob's Pillow festival), and at the Baalbeck International Festival in Lebanon, where she shared the programme with the Lebanese singer Fairuz.
+She performed in the UK, Jersey, Ireland, Belgium, France at Théâtre de la Ville (then known as Théâtre Sarah-Bernhardt) in Paris and at the Aix-les-Bains Festival.
+She also performed throughout Germany (including West Berlin), Italy at La Fenice in Venice, Bologna at the Teatro Comunale di Bologna, Perugia and Rome at Teatro Eliseo, the United States (at the Jacob's Pillow festival.
+In 1959 she danced at the Baalbeck International Festival in Lebanon, where she shared the programme with the Lebanese singer Fairuz.
 In 1996–97, she performed again with The Royal Ballet at the Royal Opera House in Don Quixote, with Sylvie Guillem, fifty years after her first performance there.

 She represented ballet dancers on the Council of British Actors Equity and in this capacity, she was consulted before Rudolf Nureyev was granted his work permit to perform in the UK.

 Following her retirement from the Ballet Rambert she taught ballet for the Inner London Education Authority.
-She also studied painting with Maggi Hambling and exhibited her works at Saint Martin's Gallery in London in May 1991.
+In 1977 she graduated from the Royal Central School of Speech and Drama.
+She studied painting with Maggi Hambling and exhibited her works at Saint Martin's Gallery in London in May 1991.
 She also studied flamenco dancing in Seville with Milagros Mengíbar, the celebrated flamenco dancer.

 For the 90th birthday celebrations of the Ballet Rambert, she took part in the "Rambert at 90 Oral History Project".